-Mephitic Water, I must inform you, that I have very constantly drank a large glass every morning, when at home, before breakfast.
+" In answer to your letter respecting the Mephitic Water, I must inform you, that I bave very constantly drank a large glass every morning, when at home, before breakfast.
 I have been perfectly well in health except gout, and have not had the least return whatever of my gravelly complaints."

-I was this day informed by Mr. Colborne that he had received a letter from Mr. Branthwayt, dated November 30, 1791, in which he says, that he has not taken any of the Alkaline Water for ten months, and has not felt any symptoms of gravel.
-He has, however, had a sit of the gout more violent than he had before experienced.
+I was this day informed by Mr. Colborne that he had received a letter from Mr. Branthwayt, aated November 30, 1791, in which be fays, that be has not taken any of the Alkaline Water for ten months, and has not felt any symptoms of gravel.
+He has, however, had a fit of the gout more violent than he had before experienced.